EdenBelouadah/class-incremental-learning/cil/README.md

 Please check the other folders of this repository for the codes of [ScaIL](https://github.com/EdenBelouadah/class-incremental-learning/tree/master/scail), [IL2M](https://github.com/EdenBelouadah/class-incremental-learning/tree/master/il2m), [DeeSIL](https://github.com/EdenBelouadah/class-incremental-learning/tree/master/deesil), [FT](https://github.com/EdenBelouadah/class-incremental-learning/tree/master/scail), and [SIW](https://github.com/EdenBelouadah/class-incremental-learning/tree/master/siw).

-I will provide examples on how to run different codes soon.
-Please contact me by reporting any issues with the codes, to help me improve the repository. eden.belouadah@cea.fr
+## Requierements
+* FT, IL2M, ScaIL, SIW, LUCIR (+iCaRL) : Python 3.7.3 and Pytorch 1.1.0
+* BiC :  Python 3.7.3 and Tensorflow 1.13.2
+* LwF : Tensorflow 1.1
+* REMIND and Deep-SLDA; please refer to the original repositories

+### Contact
+I rely on your feedback to improve and better present the codes of this paper.
+Please do not hesitate to contact me at eden.belouadah@cea.fr if you have any issues.